Gurs internment camp: Conditions

 In each plot stood about 30 cabins; there were 382 cabins altogether.

 This particular type of cabin had been invented for the French army during the First World War; they had been built close to the front but outside the range of the enemy artillery, and they served to accommodate soldiers during the few days when the soldiers arrived at their barracks and awaited their trench assignment.
 They were assembled from thin planks of wood and covered with tarred fabric, all identical in construction and size.
 They were not fitted with windows or other insulation.
 They did not offer protection from the cold, and the tarred fabric soon began to deteriorate, allowing rainwater to enter the cabins.
 There were no internal toilets and residents slept on sacks of straw placed on the floor.
 Despite the fact that each cabin had an area of only 25 m2, it had to house up to 60 people at times of peak occupancy.

 Food was scarce and poor quality; there was no sanitation, running water, or plumbing.
 The camp had poor drainage.
 The area, due to its proximity to the Atlantic Ocean, receives a great deal of rain, which made the clay campgrounds permanently muddy.
 The inmates made paths with the few stones they could find in a vain attempt to keep the mud in check.
 Pieces of wire that had been stripped of their barbs were placed between the cabins and the toilets and used by the refugees like the railing of a staircase, to maintain balance on the unsteady ground.

 In each îlot there were rudimentary toilets, not very different from the sort of troughs that would be used to feed animals.
 There was also a platform about 2 m high, which one climbed using steps, and upon which were built additional toilets.
 Under the platform there were large tubs that collected excrement.
 Once they were full they were transported out of the camp in carts.

-One feature of the camp was that the wire fences were only two metres high; they were not electrified, and they did not have lookout towers manned by guards with machine guns.
-The atmosphere was radically different from an extermination camp: there were no executions (murders) or displays of sadism on the part of the guards.

 Around the camp were small buildings that housed the administration and the guard corps.
 The administration and care of the camp was conducted under military auspices until the fall of 1940, when a civil administration was installed by the Vichy regime.